KeithRieck/PixelStrip_CircuitPython/examples/i2c_examples/README.md

 ![Wire](img/wire_example_bb.png)

+The yellow clock wire (SCL) should be connected to GP7, the 10th pin from the top.
+The blue data wire (SDA) should be connected to GP6, which is the 9th pin counting from the USB plug.

 # I2C Animation Test

 This project demonstrates that NeoPixel strips connected to a microcontroller can have their animations changed based on I2C communication from an Arduino.
 The project has two parts: